-See "Activating the news marguee" below.
+See "Activating the news marquee" on the next page.

 You can define:

 - The colors of how messages are displayed according to their importance. - The automatic-refresh mode of the news marquee.

 Activating the news marquee

 Any Asset Manager user can activate the news marquee.
 There, users will see those messages broadcast to the employee group to which they belong.
 The news marquee can be activated/deactivated in two ways: